ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 ## Consumers & consumer groups
 In the same way producers write data, consumers read data from a topic (specified by name).
 - Consumers know which broker to read from automatically, that's part of Kafka.
 We don't need to worry about it.
 They will use automatically a GroupCoordinator and a ConsumerCoordinator to assign a consumer to a partition.
 - In case of broker failures, consumers know how to recover.
 Thanks to the partition-offset, if a broker is down, when it gets back, the consumer will keep reading from the last partition-offset.
+Consumers commit the offset to the broker regularly, so when the consumer is back, kafka has the information about the offset.
 - Data is read in order within each partition.
 - In case of a consumer reading from more than one partition, partition reads will happen in parallel (but as we know, reads inside the partition will happen offset by offset).

 Consumers can group to build consumer groups:
 - Each consumer within a group reads from exclusive partitions.
+- Kafka guarantees that a message is read only by one consumer within the consumer group.
 - If we have more consumers than partitions, some consumers will be inactive.
 This scenario could be built on purpose, for instance 3 partitions and 4 consumers in case a consumer breaks down, the 4th one takes place to keep consuming with 3 consumers.
 - If we have more partitions than consumers, some consumers will read from more than one partition.
+- If we want to achieve a queue-like behaviour, we can assign all the consumers within the same consumer group.
+If we want the opposite, a broadcast-like behavoiur, we can create a consumer group per consumer.

 In the following example we have 1 topic with 3 partitions read by 3 different consumer groups: